-As a communicator, especially if you are a communication manager, you are responsible for building productive relationships throughout the office so you can influence people beyond your formal area of authority by engaging is office politics and stakeholder relations management.
+As a communicator, especially if you are head of the communication function, you are responsible for building productive relationships throughout the office so you can influence people beyond your formal area of authority by engaging is office politics and stakeholder relations management.

 However, you don’t need to get into the destructive version of office politics.
 Think of it more as networking.
 Keep your focus on the ultimate benefit of the organization.
 Work with others for mutual advantage, not just your own.
 Always conduct yourself according to your personal values and ethics, regardless of others.

-An example of how poor values don’t pay off: a few years ago, my boss, a young ambitious general manager, knew our Managing Director loved football, and so while waiting for the weekly executive meetings to start he would suck up by talking animatedly with the MD about the latest results.
-Being a sports fan myself, I soon realized at these meetings my boss knew little about sports and he was just faking his interest – he was just repeating the comments from the sports articles of the day’s newspaper rather than having his own knowledge and views.
-This fakery was a revealing insight, and eventually he fell out of favor with the MD for faking aspects of his management activities.
+An example of how poor values don’t pay off: a few years ago, my boss, a young ambitious general manager named Nenad, knew our Managing Director loved football, and so while waiting for the Monday executive meetings to start he would suck up by talking animatedly with the MD about the latest weekend results.
+Being a sports fan myself, I soon realized at these meetings my boss knew little about sports and he was just faking his interest – he was just repeating the comments from the sports articles in the day’s newspaper rather than having his own knowledge and views.
+This fakery was a revealing insight, and eventually he fell out of favor for faking aspects of his own importance.

 Early in a job, and maybe later with some care, identify who your key personal stakeholders are.
 How do you find out who they are?
 Ask!
 Speak to a handful of people you can trust, like your boss (if you can trust him or her sufficiently), peers, people you relate to at work, perhaps a reliable HR person.